souvikhaldar/souvikhaldar.info/content/programming/merge_conflict_fugitive.md

 date: 2020-09-28T21:19:12+05:30
 draft: false
 ---
+# Introduction
+`vim` is definitely the best (IMHO) editor for editing any kind of text of computer and `git` for maintaining versions.
+While working with `git` it is quite often the case that conflicts happen while `merging` or `rebasing` branches, but unfortunately I did not get any convenient way to resolve the conflicts.
+In situations like these I used to resort to `vscode` which had great intuitive way to doing the same.
+Here, I'm glad to say that I've finally achieved `vscode` level intuitiveness and comfort, in vim <3.
+Follow along to know how.

 # Goal
-Resolve the conflict arising out of merging two brances in vim.
+Resolve the conflict arising out of merging two branches of `git` in vim.

 # Requirements
 * vim